LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 Data Transporter allows you to:

-* Connect to multiple LiveEngage account API data sources
+* Connect to multiple LivePerson Conversational Cloud account API data sources
 * Choose from a rich catalogue of raw data or formatted report exports
 * Schedule exports from each LiveEngage data source
 * Securely deliver your exports to: LP Cloud, Amazon S3, Google Cloud, and SFTP